JustinTrombley96/lambda-ReactWars-V1/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a UI Component Library that was created by Facebook.
+It was mainly created to help deal with complex state.
+It has the main purpose of rendering UI.
+Some great benefits of it are that they are scalable, reusable, fun to write, and is unipionated when it comes to managing your data.

 - [ ] What does it mean to _think_ in react?

+Thinking in React is based aroundhow React makes you think about apps as you build them.
+You have to break down what the different components are, so you can put them all together into one cohesive application.

 - [ ] Describe state.

+State is the data that your components have access to.

 - [ ] Describe props.

+Props are the passed state.
+If a component holds it's own state, and needs to give that state data to another component, we pass that state as a Prop.

 ## Project Set Up